PunitGandhi/PunitGandhi.github.io/_pages/about.md

 <b>Links:</b>

-- PhD program in Systems Modeling and Analysis at VCU: <a href='https://sysm.vcu.edu/'>SYSM PhD Program</a>
+- Doctoral Program in Systems Modeling and Analysis at VCU: <a href='https://sysm.vcu.edu/'>SYSM PhD Program</a>
-- VCU's conference on Biology And Medicine Through Mathematics: <a href='https://siam.vcu.edu/bamm/'>BAMM!</a>
+- VCU's Conference on Biology And Medicine Through Mathematics: <a href='https://siam.vcu.edu/bamm/'>BAMM!</a>
 - VCU's SIAM Student Chapter: <a href='https://siam.vcu.edu/'>VCU SIAM Student Chapter</a>
 - Math Circle at VCU (Info for Fall 2025 coming soon!)
 - American Mathematics Competition: AMC 8, 10 and 12 at VCU (Info for Fall 2025 coming soon!)